-The United States Pipeline Safety, Regulatory Certainty and Job Creation Act of 2011 (or the "Pipeline Safety Act") was enacted on January 3, 2012, pursuant to which the maximum civil penalties for certain violations were increased from \$100,000 to \$200,000 per violation per day and the total cap was increased from a total cap \$1 million to \$2 million.
+The United States Pipeline Safety, Regulatory Certainty and Job Creation Act of 2011 (or the "Pipeline Safety Act") gives the PHMSA the power to assess penalties of up to \$222,504 per violation per day of violation, and up to \$2,222,034 for a series of related violations.
+These amounts are subject to inflation adjustments as well.
 A number of the provisions of the Pipeline Safety Act have the potential to cause owners and operators of pipeline facilities to incur significant capital expenditures and/or operating costs.
 We work closely with our industry associations to participate with and monitor PHMSA's efforts.